Professional Enhancement Bursary: HSPBA

 2024-2025 Professional Enhancement Bursary

-(December 2, 2025) The Professional Enhancement Bursary which was eligible for courses taken by eligible HSA members covered by the HSPBA and covered courses which ran from September 1, 2024 to August 31, 2025 will be closed as of December 15, 2025.
+The Professional Enhancement Bursary provided funding for eligible courses taken by eligible HSA members covered by the HSPBA and only covered courses which ran from September 1, 2024 to August 31, 2025.
+This fund closed on December 15, 2025.

 Your Collective Agreement Rights: Article 17